 By honestly giving people the ability to opt out, you get truly willing participants for the help you may need.

-Rick has taught me many things over the years but giving people the option to say “No” is perhaps the simplest and most powerful lesson I have received.
+Rick has taught me many things over the years but giving people the option to say “No” is perhaps the simplest and most powerful lesson I received from him.